Sex, Marriage, Divorce and God.

 The rates of children in the U.S. under 18 experiencing a parent transition or broken families (divorce, separation, breakup of cohab, etc.) has increased fairly steadily and more so among evangelicals.
 From less than 10% in 1960 to about 48% in 2019.
 While a few of these children will overcome this difficulty and lead a relatively OK life, the vast majority will be significantly negatively impacted.
 And they will, fault or no fault, negatively impact the society around them.

-A friend’s husband recently shocked she and their three young children by announcing that he was leaving them for someone else.
-They have all been strong christians and he a leader in their church.
+A friend’s husband Pete recently shocked she and their three young children by announcing that he was leaving them for someone else.
+They have all been strong christians and Pete a leader in their church.
 He’s a successful doctor and they had chosen for her to be a stay-at-home mom.
 What happened?
 He saw his friends getting divorced and dating, marrying and having sex with younger and more attractive women.
 He wanted that too so when a 12-year-younger patient showed interest he went for it.
 His beliefs wouldn’t allow him to deal with his sexual urges any other way, serial monogamy was at least monogamy.
 Heading out to the city gate like Judah certainly wasn’t a better option.

-Another friend learned, at 24 and two years in to his marriage, that his wife had MS. He was a wonderful caregiver and not afraid of what was to come, …with one exception.
+Another friend, Matt, learned, at 24 and two years in to his marriage, that his wife had MS. He was a wonderful caregiver and not afraid of what was to come, …with one exception.
 Based on current christian teaching he’d be celibate the rest of his life and was told by his pastor that this was indeed expected of him.
-Three years later he was caught visiting a prostitute, was ostracized by the people in his evangelical church where he’d been a rising lay teacher, his wife divorced him and today he struggles with what christianity really is.
+Three years later Matt was caught visiting a prostitute, was ostracized by the people in his evangelical church where he’d been a rising lay teacher, his wife divorced him and today he struggles with what christianity really is.

 Katy Perry is one of the more famous children of (overly?) strict evangelical parents.
 Josh Dugger perhaps the most infamous.
 Interestingly, for all of the hullabaloo from the christian community about Katy singing that she kissed a girl and liked it, I’m not sure any of that criticism can be supported by God’s Word.